nguyenhphilip/camino/content/posts/Introduction.md

 > As I learn how to forgive myself,<br>
 > And love you.

-Then I wrote them a letter expressing how I truly felt.
+Then I wrote them a letter expressing how I felt.
 I sent it minutes before boarding my plane to Europe:

 >Dear Mom and Dad,